latent-to/developer-docs/docs/keys/proxies/staking-with-proxy.md

 ## Create a Staking Proxy

-First, establish the proxy relationship by authorizing the proxy wallet to perform staking operations on behalf of your coldkey:
+First, establish the proxy relationship by authorizing the proxy wallet to perform staking operations on behalf of your coldkey.
+You'll need to enter the password for each wallet.

 ```python